roryp/stranglerfig/README.md

 This example uses a centralized router to direct requests based on specific criteria, such as the format of the customer ID.
 It enables both legacy and modern systems to coexist during the transition period.

-## Running the Spring Boot Sample
+## Running the example

-Follow these steps to run the Spring Boot sample demonstrating the Strangler Pattern.
+Follow these steps to run the Spring Boot example demonstrating the Strangler Pattern.

 ### Prerequisites